 How It All Began

-When I turned 36 years old in August 2002, I was in perfect health—or at least I thought I was.
-My energy level was high, I was working out regularly, I was at my lowest weight in 10 years and I was eating healthy.
+When I turned 36 years old in August of 2002, I was in perfect health—or at least I thought I was.
+My energy level was high, I was working out regularly, I was at my lowest weight in 10 years, and I was eating healthy.
 I had never broken a bone and had never spent a night in a hospital.
 I thought I was invincible!

 I had been seeing the same primary care physician for close to ten years.
-My mother had continually raved about one of her doctors, so for a change I went to see her instead in October 2002.
+My mother had continually raved about one of her doctors, so for a change, I went to see her instead in October 2002.
 During a routine exam, she discovered a lump.

 The lump was in my neck, on my thyroid gland.
 I always knew I had a thyroid gland, but I didn’t know where it was or what it did.
 I quickly became an expert.

 The thyroid gland is a butterfly-shaped gland that wraps around the front part of your windpipe, just below the Adam’s apple.
-It produces hormones that influence essentially every organ, tissue and cell in the body.
-Thyroid hormones regulate the body’s metabolism and organ function, affecting heart rate, cholesterol level, body weight, memory and many other conditions.
+It produces hormones that influence essentially every organ, tissue, and cell in the body.
+Thyroid hormones regulate the body’s metabolism and organ function, affecting heart rate, cholesterol level, body weight, memory, and many other conditions.
 It’s one important gland!

 I was quickly referred to an endocrinologist, otherwise known as a “thyroid guy."
 He confirmed the existence of the lump (formally called a nodule) and arranged for a needle biopsy.
 He explained that the lump was either benign or cancerous.
-A few weeks later I had the biopsy; they extracted several tissue samples from my thyroid gland and sent them in for testing.
+A few weeks later, I had the biopsy; they extracted several tissue samples from my thyroid gland and sent them in for testing.

 I Have Cancer

 I drove to the endocrinologist’s office a week later to get the biopsy results.
 Because I was feeling great and had never had any serious medical problems, I assumed that the lump was benign.
 It wasn’t.